 (ii) Business case review document.
 The business case review document shall include the signatures of the preparer, contracting officer, technical representative, requirements representative, program manager, program executive officer, legal counsel, and SCO.

 (iii) Business case.
-Use the format provided at FAR 17.502-1(c).
+Use the format provided at FAR 17.502-1(b).
 Include the command control number on the upper right hand corner of every page of the business case, including the review document and approval page, to enable the reassembling of the business case analysis if the documents become separated.

 (iv) Approval page.
 Submit the approval language as the last page of the business case on a plain page, not letterhead.